- 06 - 07 november 2017

-This two-day symposium will centre on the museum guide’s profession and the professionalization of their work in art and history museums.
-It marks the completion of the four-year research project ‘Rondleiden is een vak’ (Museum guide: a profession in its own right), a joint initiative by the University of Amsterdam, the Rijksmuseum, the Stedelijk Museum Amsterdam and the Van Gogh Museum.
-The research is conducted by Mark Schep, Carla van Boxtel and Julia Noordegraaf.
+This two-day symposium centred on the museum guide’s profession and the professionalization of their work in art and history museums.
+It marked the completion of the four-year research project ‘Rondleiden is een vak’ (Museum guide: a profession in its own right), a joint initiative by the University of Amsterdam, the Rijksmuseum, the Stedelijk Museum Amsterdam and the Van Gogh Museum.
+The research was conducted by Mark Schep, Carla van Boxtel and Julia Noordegraaf.
 The project has defined a number of key competencies and developed working methods which will greatly benefit the evaluation and professionalization of museum guides.

-Museum experts and scholars will present and discuss a number of innovative professional approaches, as well as methods to further the professionalization of museum guides.
-Mark Schep will present the results of the research project.
-The programme will include keynote addresses by Viv Golding (lecturer at the School of Museum Studies, University of Leicester) and Sandra Jackson-Dumont (Chairman of Education at the Metropolitan Museum of Art, New York), workshops, short presentations and – of course – tours of the three museums co-hosting the symposium.
-There will be plenty of opportunity to exchange ideas on urgent themes such as peer evaluations, accessibility, the role of volunteers and the part played by new media.
+Museum experts and scholars presented and discussed a number of innovative professional approaches, as well as methods to further the professionalization of museum guides.
+Mark Schep presented the results of the research project.
+The programme included keynote addresses by Viv Golding (lecturer at the School of Museum Studies, University of Leicester) and Sandra Jackson-Dumont (Chairman of Education at the Metropolitan Museum of Art, New York), workshops, short presentations and – of course – tours of the three museums co-hosting the symposium.
+There was plenty of opportunity to exchange ideas on urgent themes such as peer evaluations, accessibility, the role of volunteers and the part played by new media.